Zeolite: Properties

-Zeolites with a Si/Al ratios higher about 3 are classified as high-silica zeolites, which are rarely found in nature and are synthesized industrially.
-They possess high physical and chemical stability due to the large covalent bonding contribution.
-They have excellent hydrophobicity and are suited for adsorption of builky, hydrophobic molecules such as hydrocarbons.
+Their ability to generate voids within a rigid solid – underpins the use of zeolites as catalysts and molecular sieves.
+They possess high physical and chemical stability due to the covalent bonding within their framework.
+Some are hydrophobic and thus are suited for adsorption of hydrophobic molecules such as hydrocarbons.
 In addition to that, high-silica zeolites are H^{+} exchangeable, unlike natural zeolites, and are used as solid acid catalysts.
-The acidity is strong enough to protonate hydrocarbons and high-silica zeolites are used in acid catalysis processes such as fluid catalytic cracking in petrochemical industry.
+The high silica zeolites especially are sufficiently acidic to protonate hydrocarbons.
+These are used for fluid catalytic cracking in petrochemical industry.
+Cracking catalysts become poisoned by carbonaceous residues.
+These residues can be combusted without major damage to the host zeolite, a further testament to their robustness.
+For some applications, such regenerated zeolites are called equilibrium catalysts.